nextflow-io/training/docs/nf_customize/2_orientation.md

 Gitpod offers a virtual machine with everything already set up for you, accessible from your web browser or built into your code editor (e.g., VSCode).

-To start, click on the button below.
+To get started quickly, click on the button below.

 [![Open in Gitpod](https://img.shields.io/badge/Gitpod-%20Open%20in%20Gitpod-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/nextflow-io/training)